 The London Egg Bank was opened in 2013 and soon became Britain's largest egg bank.
 We partner with the London Women's Clinic and the London Sperm Bank.
 With over 30 years of fertility experience, we are based on the firm foundations of our partner organisations, in helping people from all walks of life have a family of their own.

 Working with our partners the London Women's Clinic, we can provide over 30 years experience in fertility with consultants and embryologists from all over the world.
 Our high-tech laboratory on Harley Street brings the most advanced technologies in donation and cryopreservation.

 Our work to encourage egg donation in this country and to give fertile and infertile women more opportunities to have a family, was not possible before vitrification could allow eggs to frozen without damage.
 Now our results show that beyond doubt that vitrified eggs when thawed are just as viable as fresh.
 This means that donor eggs can now be banked and that women concerned about their future fertility can preserve their eggs for later use.

-With over 20,000 eggs in storage the London Egg Bank is the largest and most experienced in the UK.
-We have the highest recorded egg survival rates with over 90% in all age groups in a five year period and 96% in 2018.
+With over 20,000 eggs in storage, the London Egg Bank is the largest and most experienced in the UK.
+We have the highest recorded egg survival rates with over 90% in all age groups in the last five years and 96% in 2018.

 By combining the technology of vitrification with the skills of advanced fertility treatment, the London Egg Bank is here to help women extend their fertility or treat their infertility.
 The solution to both lies in a vitrified egg and a personalised pathway to future fertility.
 You'll be in caring hands, looked after individually by an expert team who understand your concerns and take a personal interest in your progress.